scrum-1/horosim/README.md

 	cd arduino_build_836444/
 	./Test.ino

 The robot should move in the Vrep simulator.
+In order to stop the program, press Ctr+C in the terminal.
+This will stop your program and reset the scene.

 Now, you can program the Arduino so the robot follows the line, grasps the can and places it at the intersection.
-Yes, it is possible.
+Yes, it is possible :-)

+Every time that you change your code:
+* press verify in the Arduino IDE
+* change to the terminal that you used to run your program for the last time
+* run your new program (./Test.ino)

 ### Questions? ###